DylanPW99-ATL/qtm-350-final-project/README.md

   All of the data that was produced and collected from running the tests can be found in the `data` directory.
 All the images that the Amazon Rekognition facial recognition tests were run on can be found in the `images` directory of the repo.
 In this directory, there are two separate directories: `age-images` and `year-images`.
 The `age-images` directory contains images for two different people at various ages.
 The `year-images` directory contains images for three different people for each year from 1991-2013.

 ### Blog
   The files associated with the public blog website are contained in the `blog` directory.
-This contains the Jupyter notebook file used for the blog as well as a separate `images` directory which contains all images that were used in the blog.
+This contains the Jupyter notebook file used for the blog labeled `Blog.ipynb` as well as a separate `images` directory which contains all images that were used in the blog.
+The blog contains everything about the project that was produced, such as introduction, motivation, code, findings, project architecture, and references.
 The website for the blog is listed below.

 https://final-project-blog.s3.amazonaws.com/qtm-350-final-project-blog.html